 According to recent research carried out by safefood, men and young adults have low confidence levels when it comes to cooking their own food.
-The survey which measured the state of the nation’s cooking skills, found this group were the least able to put a meal on the table for themselves.
+The survey which measured the state of the nation’s cooking skills found this group was the least able to put a meal on the table for themselves.
 Fussy eating and time pressures were identified in the research as being barriers to home cooking.

 On the plus side, the survey showed that keeping basic food cupboard ingredients and sharing cooking responsibilities were viewed as positive ways to encourage more home cooking.